Monday, January 30, 2023

 Overall: GOOD

 Aside from the director-for-hire gig Cabin Fever 2: Spring Fever, Pearl is the first of Ti West's films to utilize a different screenwriter besides himself and perhaps unsurprisingly because of this, it in effect becomes his first fully realized and downright exemplary work.
 Shot in New Zealand during the COVID-19 pandemic and immediately following principal photography on X, this prequel to said movie finds Mia Goth reprising her role as the youthful version of the title character; a highly troubled farm girl with big Hollywood dreams and emotionally unsupportive parents.
 West's stylized direction here presents things at times like a demented Technicolor, Golden Age throwback and feeds into his career-long penchant for propping up genre cinema in a knowingly tongue-in-cheek fashion.
 His other trademark for well-executed suspense sequences is also thankfully on point, with his usual script blunders presumably sidestepped by Goth's involvement in the writing, which is a wonderful sigh of relief for those of us who have grown aggravated with various narrative faux pases in his films.
 Truly though, the movie belongs to Goth who delivers arguably one of the finest performances of the year.
-Her vibrant, determined demeanor for stardom come with a constant caveat of the confused, rageful, and insufferable loneliness which she exhibits on screen by being simultaneously terrifying and sympathetic like only the best, most complex movie villains are.
+Her vibrant, determined demeanor for stardom comes with a constant caveat of the confused, rageful, and insufferable loneliness which she exhibits on screen by being simultaneously terrifying and sympathetic like only the best, most complex movie villains are.

 SMILE